 Our aim is to retain something of what made the old Museum special – it’s not your everyday museum – and that reflects what Lyttelton is all about.
 Te Ūaka will have that spark of difference, passion and excitement that makes Lyttelton, Lyttelton.”

-Dr Kerry McCarthy, President of the Lyttelton Historical Museum Society Incorporated
+Dr Kerry McCarthy, former President of the Lyttelton Historical Museum Society Incorporated

 Te Ūaka will educate and inspire through our collections, our people and our narratives.
 There are many stories to share of the arrivals and departures, beginnings and endings, ebbs and flows of this special place.